How important is the COVID-19 booster shot for 5-to-11-year-olds? 5 questions answered

-(The Conversation) – COVID-19 case numbers are rising again in the U.S. – including among children.
-In mid-May 2022, the Food and Drug Administration authorized a booster shot of the COVID-19 vaccine for U.S. children ages 5 to 11, and the Centers for Disease Control and Prevention followed by recommending a booster shot for this age group.
+(The Conversation) — COVID-19 case numbers are rising again in the U.S. – including among children.
+In mid-May 2022, the Food and Drug Administration authorized a booster shot of the COVID-19 vaccine for U.S. children ages 5 to 11.
+The Centers for Disease Control and Prevention recommended a booster shot for this age group.

 1. How important is a booster shot for children?

-COVID-19 is generally milder in children than adults, but severe disease can occur.
+COVID-19 is generally milder in children than adults, but the severe disease can occur.
 As of late May 2022, more than 15,000 children ages 5 to 11 have been hospitalized with COVID-19 and 180 children have died.
-During the height of the recent winter surge of the highly transmissible omicron variant, 87% of the children in the 5-to-11 age group who became hospitalized with COVID-19 were unvaccinated.
+In addition, during the height of the recent winter surge of the highly transmissible omicron variant, 87% of the children in the 5-to-11 age group who became hospitalized with COVID-19 were unvaccinated.

 In addition, the rare but serious condition that can follow in the weeks after COVID-19 infection, known as Multisystem Inflammatory Syndrome in Children, or MIS-C, most commonly occurs among children ages 5 to 11.
 Over 3,800 cases of MIS-C have been reported in that 5-to-11 age group, and 93% of the children who developed this complication were unvaccinated.

 For some vaccines – including those for COVID-19 – effectiveness wanes over time.
 Booster shots help to bolster the immune response.
-Several childhood vaccines, such as the tetanus and diphtheria vaccines, require booster shots.
+Several childhood vaccines require booster shots, such as tetanus and diphtheria vaccines.

 2. How well is immunity holding up from the initial COVID-19 shots?